 Chief Scientific Officer

-In the past eight years Stephan was involved in drug development within biotech industry.
-He is currently also Chief Scientific Officer at Okklo Life Sciences and Senior Business Developer at Brightlands Maastricht Health Campus (Maastricht University, the Netherlands).
+In the past ten years Stephan was involved in drug development within biotech industry.
+He is currently also Chief Scientific Officer at Okklo Life Sciences and Director Business Development at Brightlands Maastricht Health Campus (Maastricht University, the Netherlands).

 Michel Briejer is a managing partner at Thuja Capital which he joined early 2008.
 Prior to that, he held senior management positions both in the international pharmaceutical industry (e.g. Janssen Pharmaceutica (Belgium), Yamanouchi (currently Astellas Pharma)) as well as in the biotech industry (Crucell).
 Michel holds an MSc degree in Pharmacy (Utrecht University) and a PhD in Pharmacology (Wageningen University), as well as a post-doctoral degree in Pharmaceutical Medicine (Dip.Phar.Med., European Center for Pharmaceutical Sciences, Basle).

 Samuel Gerssen is a Managing Director at Waterman Ventures, a technology investment fund.
 Prior to Waterman Ventures, Samuel worked for 10 years at McKinsey & Company in Amsterdam, where he focused on Private Equity, Telecom and Financial Services.